PawanChaurasia/mcd_stitcher/README.md

 **Command:**

 ```
-tiff_subset <tiff_path> [-c CHANNELS] [--list-channels] [--pyramid] [--tile-size] [--levels]
+tiff_subset <tiff_path> [-c] [-f CHANNELS] [-p]
 ```

 **Description:**
-A function that allows to removes background channels, to view all channels in a ome-TIFF and generate OME-TIFF with pyramid and tiles.
+A function that allows you to remove background channels, view all channels in an OME-TIFF, and generate OME-TIFF with pyramid and tiles.

 **Arguments:**
 - **tiff_path:** Path to the OME-TIFF file or directory containing OME-TIFF files.
+- **-c:** Lists all channels in the OME-TIFF file.
-- **-c, --channels CHANNELS:** Channels to subset, e.g., "0-5,7,10".
-If not provided, the script will keep all channels between metals 141 to 193.
+- **-f CHANNELS:** Filters and subsets channels.
+Provide channels to subset, e.g., "0-5,7,10".
+If no channels are provided, default filtering is applied.
-- **--list-channels:** List the channels in the specified OME-TIFF file.
-- **--pyramid:** Create pyramidal OME-TIFF with tiling.
+- **-p:** Enables the creation of a pyramidal OME-TIFF with tiling.

-	- 	**--tile-size:** Tile size for pyramidal OME-TIFF.
-(Default: 256x256)
-	- 	**--levels:** Number of pyramid levels.
-(Default: 4)
+**Notes:**
+- **Default filtering:** Automatically subsets all channels for metals tags between 141 to 193.
+- **Pyramid and Tiling:** The hardcoded tile size is (256x256) and pyramid levels as 4.
+- Errors encountered during processing will be logged to `error_log.txt` in the input directory.

 **Examples:**
 1. **List channels in a TIFF file:**
     ```
-    tiff_subset "path/to/file.ome.tiff" --list-channels
+    tiff_subset "path/to/file.ome.tiff" -c
     ```

 2. **Subset channels 12 to 46:**
     ```
-    tiff_subset "path/to/file.ome.tiff" -c "12-46"
+    tiff_subset "path/to/file.ome.tiff" -f "12-46"
     ```
-	- Other possible combination: "1,6,20" or "5,6-10,55,60"
+    - Other possible combinations: "1,6,20" or "5,6-10,55,60"

-3. **Process all TIFF files in a directory:**
+3. **Subset all TIFF files in a directory:**
     ```
-    tiff_subset "path/to/directory"
+    tiff_subset "path/to/directory" -f
     ```
-	- In this example, since no channel argument is provided, the function will automatically subset channels between metals 141 to 193.

 	**Notes:**
+	- In this example, since no channel argument is provided, the function will automatically use default filtering.
 	- When a directory is provided, all TIFF files within the directory will be processed.
 	- The output files will have `_filtered.ome.tiff` appended to the original filename.

-4. **Pyramid and Tile generation usage**
+4. **Subset Tiff files with Pyramid and Tile Generation:**
     ```
-    tiff_subset "path/to/file.ome.tiff" --pyramid --tile-size 256 256 --levels 4
+    tiff_subset "path/to/file.ome.tiff" -f -p
     ```

-	- This will create a pyramidal OME-TIFF with 4 pyramid levels and a tile size of 256x256 pixels.

 	**Notes:**
+	- This will create a pyramidal OME-TIFF with default filtering.
-	- The output files will have `_pyramid.ome.tiff` appended to the original filename
+	- The output files will have `_filtered_pyramid.ome.tiff` appended to the original filename.

-5. **Process all TIFF files in a directory default subset and pyramid/tiling**
-    ```
-    tiff_subset "path/to/directory" --pyramid
-    ```

-	- This will process all TIFF files in the specified directory, subset from channels 141-193 and create pyramidal OME-TIFFs with tile-size 256x256 and 4 levels.

 ## License